Anshu Gupta: School to School

-Goonj's award-winning School to School initiative is addressing the educational needs of thousands of remote & resource starved village/ slum schools by channelizing under-utilised material of city's affluent schools not as a thing to distribute but as a tool to bring about comprehensive behaviour change in the recipients and the contributors.
+Goonj's School to School initiative, launched in Coimbatore in 2010, encouraged students in cities to donate school materials to have them redistributed to rural schools.

 Not Just a Piece of Cloth

-Anshu initiated the "Not Just a Piece of Cloth" campaign after the 2004 tsunami.
-According to him, "we dealt with more than 100 trucks of post-disaster cloth wastage on the roads of Tamil Nadu.
-The unwearable cloth from this lot was turned into cloth menstrual pads ...".
-It is seen that in the absence of a clean piece of cloth, millions of women in villages and city slums use rags, sand, ash, etc. to deal with their menses.
-A humble piece, of cotton cloth can save a woman from a lot of indignity, embarrassment and infections.
+Gupta initiated the "Not Just a Piece of Cloth" campaign following the 2004 Indian Ocean tsunami.
+The initiative was started after Gupta observed over a 100 truckloads worth of cloth, deemed unwearable, be discarded as waste.
+The material was recycled into reusable cotton cloth.
+In the absence of affordable health and hygiene products, unhygienic alternatives like sand, ash or rags are employed with no real alternatives.
+The initiative aims to help women with the risk of infection and the social stigma against periods.

 Rahat

 An earthquake in Uttarkashi triggered Gupta's involvement with disaster relief and rehabilitation.
 For nearly two decades, he has been working on disasters from earthquakes to tsunamis, cyclones, and floods.
 Goonj's initiative "Rahat" evolved into an active network of stakeholders in rural and urban India, ensuring timely response for generating need-based disaster relief and rehabilitation efforts.